Siege of Lucknow: Second relief

 At daybreak on 14 November, Campbell commenced his relief of Lucknow.
 He had made his plans on the basis of Kavanagh's information and the heavy loss of life experienced by the first Lucknow relief column.
 Rather than crossing the Charbagh Bridge and fighting through the tortuous, narrow streets of Lucknow, Campbell opted to make a flanking march to the east and proceed to Dilkusha Park.
-He would then advance to La Martiniere (a school for British and Anglo-Indian boys) and cross the canal as close to the River Gumti as possible.
+He would then advance to La Martinière (a school for British and Anglo-Indian boys) and cross the canal as close to the River Gumti as possible.
 As he advanced, he would secure each position to protect his communications and supply train back to the Alambagh.
 He would then secure a walled enclosure known as the Secundrabagh and link up with the Residency, whose outer perimeter had been extended by Havelock and Outram to the Chuttur Munzil.

 For 3 mi as the column moved to the east of the Alambagh, no opposition was encountered.
 When the relief column reached the Dilkusha park wall, the quiet ended with an outburst of musket fire.
 British cavalry and artillery quickly pushed past the park wall, driving the sepoys from the Dilkusha park.
-The column then advanced to La Martiniere.
-By noon, the Dilkusha and La Martiniere were in British hands.
+The column then advanced to La Martinière.
+By noon, the Dilkusha and La Martinière were in British hands.
 The defending sepoys vigorously attacked the British left flank from the Bank's House, but the British counter-attacked and drove them back into Lucknow.

 The rapid advance of Campbell's column placed it far ahead of its supply caravan.
 The advance paused until the required stores of food, ammunition and medical equipment were brought forward.
 The request for additional ammunition from the Alambagh further delayed the relief column's march.
 On the evening of 15 November, the Residency was signalled by semaphore, "Advance tomorrow."

-The next day, the relief column advanced from La Martiniere to the northern point where the canal meets the Gumti River.
+The next day, the relief column advanced from La Martinière to the northern point where the canal meets the Gumti River.
 The damming of the canal to flood the area beneath the Dilkuska Bridge had left the canal dry at the crossing point.
 The column and guns advanced forward and then turned sharp left to Secundra Bagh.